neondatabase/website/content/docs/introduction/monitor-postgres-stats.md

 enableTableOfContents: true
 ---

-You can use the Postgres cumulative statistics system and the pg_stat_statements extension to monitor what's happening with you database and queries.
+You can use the Postgres cumulative statistics system and the [pg_stat_statements] extension to monitor what's happening with your database and queries.

 - [pg_stat_activity](#pg_stat_activity)
 - [pg_stat_statements](#pg_stat_statements)